Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

 ## `[MsnNpc]`

 This is the definition for a single NPC for the mission.
-Multiple `MsnSolar` can be created for individual NPCs.
+Multiple `MsnNpc` can be created for individual NPCs.

 - `nickname` The object name of the NPC.
 Used by trigger conditions and actions.
     1. `STRING` The name.
 Must be unique in this mission.